hypothesis/wp-hypothesis/readme.txt

 3. You're done!
 The frontend of your site should now be enabled to use Hypothesis.

 == Changelog ==

+= 0.5.0 =
+- Fix an incompatibility with PHP < 5.4 introduced in the last release.
+- Load plugin textdomain.

 = 0.4.9 =
 - Add localization support.